← Blog · Written by the JSONNeat maintainer · Published

 A consistent error envelope

-Every error response should have the same shape so clients can write one handler:
+Every error response should have the same shape so clients can write one handler instead of N:

 {